-- 1. Explores how household resource flows have been impacted during lockdown. - 2.
-Provides preliminary evidence on whether income shocks have exacerbated food poverty. - 3.
-Considers the reach and depth of localised social relief efforts in responding to a humanitarian crisis created through lockdown as household incomes have been lost.
+- i) Explores how household resource flows have been impacted during lockdown. - ii) Provides preliminary evidence on whether income shocks have exacerbated food poverty. - iii) Considers the reach and depth of localised social relief efforts in responding to a humanitarian crisis created through lockdown as household incomes have been lost.